pablo-meier/Pablog/frog-sources/posts/2018-01-07-feeling-good-when-you-re-feeling-bad.md

 Its helped me tremendously.
 That said, finding a therapist **sucks.** It's **fucking terrible.** On top of our shit healthcare system, non-transparent pricing, and delay in evaluating effectiveness, many therapists are simply terrible at their jobs.
-Please don't think I'm not writing "consider therapy" believing this is something you can do lightly.
+Please don't think I'm writing "consider therapy" believing this is something you can do lightly.

 I wish I had advice here, but I really don't: I got introduced to mine via